 A claim is how a user is represented in a system.
-OpenID Connect (OIDC) and Security Assertion Markup Language (SAML) protocols each contain ways of sending over a claim for a user that has logged in successfully.
+OpenID Connect (OIDC) and Security Assertion Markup Language (SAML) protocols contain ways of sending over a claim for a user that has logged in successfully.

 SAML sends over an XML assertion once the user has successfully logged in.
 That assertion is usually made up of custom attributes with custom fields and values that are determined by the identity provider.